biodiversity.earth

 Stabilises the exposed Aral Sea bed through saxaul tree planting, reversing desertification and creating habitat across one of the most severely degraded landscapes in the world.
 The project addresses both ecological and public health impacts of airborne dust and soil erosion.

-Saxaul trees planted: 2.4 million
+Saxaul trees planted: 2.4 million (per implementation records)

 Satellite-monitored